Programmer288/Reaction-Time-Project/README.md

 //I started by coding in code.org's App Lab, then pasted to GitHub.
-Then, AI recommended that i use JavaFX.
-The user inputs factors then plays a reaction game.
-The program then gives the user a rating.
-AP CSA helped me with the basics of Java, while i asked for help with AI when stuck.
-I am a complete beginner.
+AI assisted me in one line of code.
+Also helped with debugging.
+My own original code and project driven by my passion for hands-on research.
+Spent 2 days brainstorming.
  (javascript)
 var time = 0;
 var sleep = 0;